SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 3. Be aware of known bugs we fixed: [OffsetDateTime problem](https://code.sbb.ch/projects/KI_FAHRPLAN/repos/journey-service/commits/312479191d4d500922a533fbdd4e357d7d139e21), [Encoding](https://code.sbb.ch/projects/KI_FAHRPLAN/repos/journey-service/commits/b7934e8c54ef2c83b7a9a8d03d38ff0a78697b4d)

 ### Good to know

+#### Model with version suffix
+Why do we use some Models with a Version suffix, for e.g. TripV2, StopV2, ..?

+Unfortunately our APIM (3Scale) does not support multiple JSON definitions (multi version) though Swagger would support such a concept by grouping.
+Therefore we melt classes with the same name by adding different version suffixes per Swagger group and publish them as ONE JSON definition file.

 #### OffsetDateTime encoding
 See  [Support stricter encoding](https://github.com/spring-projects/spring-framework/issues/21577)
 400: ..?dateTime=2019-04-23T14:56:14+00:00
 OK: /b2c/v2/departures?originUIC=8503000&dateTime=2019-04-27T14%3A50%3A37.375%2B02%3A00

 ## API in detail
 All Services (short abstract, request-parameters, response-models) are documented directly by swagger-annotations, therefore the documentation below is reduced to the max and is hopefully not really necessary for v2 API understanding in most cases.